-4.2.6 The proposed development will replace the aforementioned building and replace it with a 3-storey part 4-storey residential block of self-contained flats, including use of the roof voids, see accompanying drawing 1766/DSO/02.
+4.2.6 The proposed development plans will enlarge the footprint of the existing dwelling, a single-storey rear extension and additional rooms to the roof level, see accompanying drawing 1876/DSO/01.

-4.2.7 We have considered and/or assessed the habitable windows and rooms of the adjacent buildings that are most likely to be affected by the proposed development.
-In accordance with the BRE guidelines, circulation space, hallways, storerooms, toilets and bathrooms, need not be assessed.
+4.2.7 We have considered and/or assessed the habitable windows and rooms of the adjacent buildings at that are most likely to be affected by the proposed development.